Adopting a Newborn in Quebec: Wait Times and the Reality of Infant Adoption

 Strong support for biological parents.
 Quebec's social safety net — including the RQAP parental insurance plan, universal daycare (CPE), family allowances, and accessible healthcare — reduces some of the financial pressure that leads birth parents in other jurisdictions to consider adoption.
 A pregnant person in financial difficulty has more institutional support options in Quebec than in many comparable places.

 Cultural and legal norms.
 The Civil Code's approach to filiation treats biological parenthood as something that carries significant legal weight.
-The 30-day reflection period for consent withdrawal under Article 549 CCQ reflects a legal culture that prioritizes preserving the biological bond unless there is genuine necessity to sever it.
+The 30-day withdrawal period under Articles 557–558 CCQ reflects a legal framework that protects the biological bond before placement: consent can be withdrawn within 30 days, and a court application for return remains possible before the placement order after that period.

 No private infant adoption market.
 Quebec prohibits private agencies from acting as intermediaries between birth parents and unknown adoptive families.
 The only route to adopting a non-relative infant domestically is through the DPJ.
 Private "open adoption" matching services that exist in English Canada and the US do not legally operate in Quebec.